volepp/hubble-wp/README.md

 ### Hubble Space Telescope wallpapers

+* * Note that this was developed on a machine that's running Ubuntu 18.04.
+The script doesn't seem to work on a machine running Ubuntu 16.04 * *

 This is a small script to fetch an image taken by the Hubble Space Telescope and set it as your wallpaper.

 Executing the hubble_wp.py file will do the trick but if you want to schedule the execution (say to run it every hour) with crontab, the hubble-wp.sh file has to be used.